Associate Professor, Director of the College of the Humanities

-2018 Faculty of Arts and Social Sciences Teaching Development Award
+2018 Faculty of Arts and Social Sciences Teaching Development Award: A Problem-Based Learning Lab for Upper-Year Latin Students.

 2014 Faculty of Arts and Social Sciences Junior Faculty Research Award.

-(in preparation) Outline of the Historical and Comparative Grammar of Ancient Greek, with Michael Weiss (Cornell).
+(in preparation) with Michael Weiss, Outline of the Historical and Comparative Grammar of Ancient Greek.

 (forthcoming) “Game of Throws: Some Ritual Elements in Hipponax.”
-In V. Cazzato and E. Prodi, Framing Hipponax.
+In: V. Cazzato and E. Prodi, eds.
+Framing Hipponax.
 Cambridge University Press.

 2018 “Selig wer auch Zeichen gibt: Leibniz as Historical Linguist.”
 The European Legacy 23(5), 510-521.